Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average days below previous high of 153 days of Enhanced Permanent Portfolio Strategy is greater, thus worse.
+• Compared with SPY (180 days) in the period of the last 3 years, the average time in days below previous high water mark of 227 days is higher, thus worse.

 Performance (YTD)